 Do Squatters Have to Pay Property Taxes in Texas?

-In Texas, squatters are required to pay property taxes to make an adverse possession claim.
-If a squatter pays property taxes, possesses color of title, and cultivates or makes an improvement to the land, the required occupation time is reduced from the standard 10 years.
-If all of these requirements are met, the squatter must only occupy the property for 5 years.
+In Texas, a squatters can make an adverse possession claim if they have paid property taxes for 5 years which is reduced from the standard 10 years.
+If a squatter pays property taxes, cultivates or makes an improvement to the land, and has some sort of recorded deed in their name the required occupation time is reduced from the standard 10 years.
+If no property taxes are paid, the squatter must occupy the land for 10 years to make an adverse possession claim.

 How to Get Rid of Squatters in Texas